-In his study of Columbian journalists on Twitter, Garcia-Permodo (2017) found that many, especially elite reporters, did not strictly adhere to norms of objectivity and expressed their voices and points of view rather frequently.
-However, other key journalistic norms were kept and followed.
-From the standpoint of centrist journalistic norms, Lasorsa et al. (2012) investigated Twitter use among American journalists.
-The researchers found that journalists from medium-sized or smaller media organizations often voiced personal opinions, exposed work processes, or engaged in other behaviors that could make them appear less detached and objective.
+In his study of Colombian journalists on Twitter, Garcia-Permodo (2017) found that many, especially elite reporters, did not strictly adhere to norms of objectivity and expressed their voices and points of view rather frequently, though other key journalistic norms were observed.
+From the standpoint of centrist journalistic norms, Lasorsa et al. (2012) investigated Twitter use among American journalists and found that journalists from middle-sized or smaller media organizations often voiced personal opinions, exposed work processes, or engaged in other behaviours that could make them appear less detached and objective.
 Lasorsa (2012) found that female journalists tended toward greater transparency and disclosure of personal details than male journalists.

-Other researchers (Hermida, 2010; Hermida et al., 2014; Hernández-Fuentes & Monnier, 2022; McGregor & Molyneux, 2020; Paulussen & Harder, 2014; Wihbey et al., 2019) demonstrated how the use of Twitter had expanded the number of sources available to journalists.
-Revers (2014) discussed how extensive journalistic activity on Twitter creates tension between news organizations’ desire to control their staff and the ethos of transparency, which is a key pillar of journalistic objectivity.
-In another article, Revers (2015) referred to Twitter’s considerable significance as an endless fount of political information relevant to journalists’ work.
-Cozma and Chen (2013) looked at how Twitter affects the work of foreign correspondents from the point of view of media organizations.
-Swasy (2016) looked at the pressure on journalists to keep a visible Twitter presence.
-Bruns and Burgess (2012) showed how Twitter had become a valuable medium for the speedy dissemination of news items and breaking news.
-Nevertheless, they also said that some news organizations are still unsure about using Twitter.
-Some fear that individual staff members will get more attention than the news organizations they work for.
+Other researchers (Hermida, 2010; Hermida et al., 2014; Hernández-Fuentes and Monnier, 2022; McGregor and Molyneux, 2020; Paulussen and Harder, 2014; Wihbey et al., 2019) have demonstrated how the use of Twitter has expanded the number of sources available to journalists.
+Revers (2014) discusses how extensive journalistic activity on Twitter creates tension between news organizations’ desire to control their staff and the ethos of transparency, which is a key pillar of journalistic objectivity.
+Revers (2015) examines Twitter’s considerable significance as a seemingly endless fount of political information relevant to journalists’ work.
+Cozma and Chen (2013) look at how Twitter affects the work of foreign correspondents from the point of view of media organizations.
+Swasy (2016) looks at the pressure on journalists to keep a visible Twitter presence.
+Bruns and Burgess (2012) shows how Twitter has become a valuable medium for the speedy dissemination of breaking and other, but states that some news organizations are still unsure about using Twitter, fearing that individual staff members will get more attention than the news organizations they work for.

-Despite the increasing evidence that Twitter has been adopted as a journalistic work tool in Israel (Panievsky, 2022), this topic has not yet received sufficient research attention; Tenenboim’s (2017) study of how Israeli journalists use Twitter during wartime is a rare exception, alongside Laor’s more recent study (2022) about Israeli journalists and their use of twitter.
-Therefore, our research hypothesis explores Twitter use by Israeli media professionals, their attitudes toward Twitter, and its perceived influence as an effective work tool:
+Despite the increasing evidence of Twitter being adopted as a journalistic work tool in Israel (Panievsky, 2022), this topic has not yet received sufficient research attention.
+Tenenboim (2017) study on how Israeli journalists use Twitter during wartime and Laor (2022) onIsraeli journalists and their use of Twitter are rare exceptions.
+Therefore, our research addresses this relative lack of scholarly attention through hypotheses for exploring Twitter use by Israeli media professionals, their attitudes toward Twitter, and its perceived influence as an effective work tool:

-H1: The attitude towards Twitter as a work tool among Israeli journalists varies significantly according to the time the respondent has been active on Twitter.
+H1: The attitude towards Twitter as a work tool among Israeli journalists varies significantly according to the time the respondent has been active on it.

-H2: The perceived influence of Twitter on the work of Israeli journalists varies significantly according to the length of time the respondent has been active on Twitter.
+H2: The perceived influence of Twitter on the work of Israeli journalists varies significantly according to the length of time the respondent has been active on it.

 Variable Definitions:

-Duration of use: The length of time the respondent has been using Twitter It was measured in years and used to assess the length of time respondents used Twitter.
-The scale was ordinal, with responses ranging from 1 (less than 3 months) to 5 (more than 2 years).
+Duration of use: The length of time the respondent had been using Twitter was measured in years ordinally from 1 (less than three months) to 5 (more than two years).

-Attitude towards Twitter: The overall perception of Twitter as a useful tool for work as a journalist.
-It was measured using a five-point Likert scale, with responses ranging from 1 (strongly disagree) to 5 (strongly agree).
+Attitude towards Twitter: The overall perception of Twitter as a useful tool for work as a journalist was measured using a five-point Likert scale, with responses ranging from 1 (strongly disagree) to 5 (strongly agree).

-Perceived Twitter influence: The perceived influence of Twitter on the respondent's work as a journalist was measured using a five-point Likert scale, with responses ranging from 1 (not influential at all) to 5 (very influential).
+Perceived Twitter influence: The perceived influence of Twitter on the respondent’s work as a journalist was measured using a five-point Likert scale, with responses ranging from 1 (not influential at all) to 5 (very influential).